 - v' is the corrected velocity,

-- ullet $\langle m{r}
+- ullet $\langle oldsymbol{r}

 angle$ is the mean radius and

-- $N_V$ is the number density.
+- ullet N_V is the number density.

-- Also see "Coarsening" on page 80 for further discussion of these equations.

 Non-Spherical Particles

 Particle Shape Determination

 The shape of the cuboid particles, the cubic factor, is determined by the minimization of combined interfacial energy and elastic strain energy.
 If users choose transformation strain as calculated from molar volume, the lattice misfit is then calculated from difference in molar volume between matrix and precipitate phase, and the elastic strain energy is calculated accordingly.
 If users disregard the transformation strain, the elastic strain energy is neglected and hence the particles remain spherical shape.